rjsf-team/react-jsonschema-form/README.md

 #### `expandable` option

 If `additionalProperties` contains a schema object, an add button for new properies is shown by default.
+The UX for editing properties whose names are user-defined is still experimental.

-You can turn this off with the `expandable` option in `uiSchema`:
+You can turn support for `additionalProperties` off with the `expandable` option in `uiSchema`:

 ```jsx
 const uiSchema = {